Hawaii Undersea Research Laboratory: Maritime Heritage Discoveries and Ordnance Surveys

-On December 6, 1984 the submersible Makali’i came upon a fully intact Douglas SDB-5 Dauntless dive bomber.
-This aircraft was found 213 m deep off Koko Head, Oahu during a science dive studying deep invertebrates.
+On December 6, 1984 the submersible Makaliʻi came upon a fully intact Douglas SBD-5 Dauntless dive bomber.
+This aircraft was found 213 m deep off Koko Head, Oʻahu during a science dive studying deep invertebrates.
 The aircraft was videoed, surveyed, and subsequently its history was researched.
-The discovery kick-started a side program within the lab to continue the documenting the wreck sites of the various aircraft, ships, submarines, automobiles, and other miscellaneous remnants of Hawaii's past that the submersibles encountered.
+The discovery kick-started a side program within the lab to continue the documenting the wreck sites of the various aircraft, ships, submarines, automobiles, and other miscellaneous remnants of Hawaiʻi's past that the submersibles encountered.
 HURL has since surveyed and researched more than 140 such sites.
 Nearly all of these were found during each year's 3 preseason test and training dives.
 A number of these artifacts have been found to be of significant historic value, such as the Ward's midget submarine and the mysterious “3-Piece” midget submarine that took part in the December 7th attack on Pearl Harbor.
 The giant seaplane “Marshall Mars”, the gunboat USS Bennington, the cable-laying ship USS Kailua, the Japanese fleet submarines I-400, I-401, I-124, and I-201, and several turn-of-the-century Inter-island steamships have also been located and surveyed.
 Other artifacts discovered include over 25 WWII era landing craft ranging in size from 30’ LVT's to 330’ LST's, various aircraft as early as four 1931 Keystone PK-1 Seaplanes to WWII and Korean War era military planes to light engine civilian aircraft that went down in the 1980s and 90's.
 More than 60 automobiles have been found that were built from 1917 to the mid-1940s Including military trucks, construction equipment, hand cranked touring cars, and sedans.
-These vehicles are spread out over a 7-mile span off South Oahu.
+These vehicles are spread out over a 7-mile span off South Oʻahu.

-On March 3, 2009 HURL began a series of dives off South Oahu under contract with the US Army to conduct an assessment of the chemical weapons disposed at sea after WWII.
-The Hawaii Undersea Military Munitions Assessment (HUMMA) project led by Margo Edwards consisted of 16 dives in 2009 and 14 dives in 2012.
+On March 3, 2009 HURL began a series of dives off South Oʻahu under contract with the US Army to conduct an assessment of the chemical weapons disposed at sea after WWII.
+The Hawaiʻi Undersea Military Munitions Assessment (HUMMA) project led by Margo Edwards consisted of 16 dives in 2009 and 14 dives in 2012.
 Although HURL has observed thousands of pieces of ordnance of numerous types over the past decades, the primary weapon of interest for this project was the M41A2 100-pound mustard gas bombs of which it is estimated that 16,000 were disposed of off Oahu.
 More than 100 of this particular type of bomb have been observed and several were selected for survey.
 Samples were collected from the sediment, water, and marine life in the immediate vicinity of these bombs.
 Other conventional weapons, and areas void of ordnance, were also surveyed for comparison.